Running U-Boot Print

 If you hit any key on the serial console before the number of seconds defined by the U-Boot bootdelay variable has elapsed, you will enter the U-Boot interactive command monitor.
 From the command monitor you can run U‑Boot commands to examine memory, load an image from Ethernet, boot Linux from a loaded image or perform any other action supported by U-Boot.

 U-Boot makes use of the so-called environment variables to define various aspects of the target functionality.
-On the NXP i.MX RT1050 EVK board, the U-Boot environment is stored in the uboot.env file on the FAT partition of the SD Card, and is persistent across power or reset cycles.
+On the NXP i.MX RT1050 EVK board, the U-Boot environment is stored at offset 512k also in the SD card and is persistent across power or reset cycles.
 Parameters defined by the U-Boot environment variables include: target IP address, target MAC address, location in RAM where a Linux bootable image will be loaded, and many others.

 To manipulate the U-Boot environment the following commands are used: